 - Fair value of investment properties The estimate of fair value of investment properties is the most critical accounting estimate to the Company.
 An external appraiser estimates the fair value of the majority of investment properties annually.
+The remaining balance of investment properties was valued internally.
 The fair value of investment properties is based on the nature, location and condition of the specific asset.
-The fair value of investment properties represents an estimate of the price that would be made in an arm's length transaction between knowledgeable, willing parties. - The Company operates in the emerging real estate market of Mongolia, which given its current economic, political and industry conditions, gives rise to an increased inherent risk given the lack of reliable and comparable market information.
+The fair value of investment properties represents an estimate of the price that would be made in an arm's length transaction between knowledgeable, willing parties.
+This fair value assumes that the Company is in possession of the property's land and property titles where applicable.
+Management judges that the Company has the appropriate titles for each of the properties classified as Investment properties.
+Properties whereby the Company is not currently in possession of the appropriate titles but does not expect there to be issues in receiving the titles are classified as prepaid deposits on investment properties.
+Properties whereby Management judges that the Company's titles are at risk, have been impaired to reflect the level of risk estimated by Management. - The Company operates in the emerging real estate market of Mongolia, which given its current economic, political and industry conditions, gives rise to an increased inherent risk given the lack of reliable and comparable market information.
 The significant estimates underlying the fair value determination are disclosed in note 8.
-Changes in assumptions about these factors could materially affect the carrying value of investment properties. - Valuation of marketable securities and investments The Company recognizes marketable securities and investments at fair value.
-Fair value is determined on the basis of market prices from independent sources, if available.
-If there is no market price, then the fair value is determined by using valuation models with inputs derived from observable market data where possible but where observable data is not available, judgment is required to establish fair values.
+Changes in assumptions about these factors could materially affect the carrying value of investment properties.